 Setmelanotide is a potent, first-in-class, MC4R agonist peptide administered by daily SC injection.
-Setmelanotide is in Phase 3 for the treatment of two rare genetic disorders of obesity caused by MC4 pathway deficiencies, and we are initiating a combined Phase 3 clinical trial in two additional rare
+Setmelanotide is in Phase 3 for the treatment of two rare genetic disorders of obesity caused by MC4 pathway deficiencies, and we are initiating a combined Phase 3 clinical trial in two additional rare genetic disorders.
+We also have an ongoing Phase 2 clinical trial in two other MC4 pathway disorders.
+MC4R modulates a key pathway in humans that regulates energy homeostasis and food intake.

 The critical role of the MC4 pathway in weight regulation was validated with the discovery that single genetic defects in this pathway result in severe, early onset obesity.
 The first generation MC4R agonists were small molecules that failed in clinical trials primarily due to safety issues, particularly increases in blood pressure, as well as limited efficacy.
 In contrast, setmelanotide is a peptide that retains the specificity and functionality of the naturally occurring hormone that activates MC4R.
-In total, approximately 300 obese subjects and patients have been treated with setmelanotide in previous and ongoing clinical trials in which setmelanotide demonstrated significant weight loss with good tolerability.
+In total, approximately

+300 obese subjects and patients have been treated with setmelanotide in previous and ongoing clinical trials in which setmelanotide demonstrated significant weight loss with good tolerability.